yilmazabdurrah/synthetic_laser_measurement_MATLAB/README.md

 1) Reads map from a file with ".pgm" extension and its properties from a file with ".yaml" extension
 2) Asks to select a suitable free point on the map
 3) Generates synthetic laser measurements according to laser scanner range and resolution settings
-4) Draws selected point (blue color), synthetic laser measurements (red color), and laser range circle (dashed-black color) on map
+4) Draws the selected point (blue color), synthetic laser measurements (red color), and laser range circle (dashed-black color) on the map

 **Example for mymap in maps folder**